Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 define another cds file named commons.cds in db folder
 </br>
-define a data type here this is like a global variable ready to be accessed by our table fields
+define a data type here this is like a global variable ready to be accessed by our table fields this global definition is called aspect in SAP capm cds terminology
 </br>
 </br>